jgraichen/salt-tower/README.md

 ##### Common includes

 You do not need to define a matcher at all, the files will be included for all minions.
-You also can use globs to match multiple files, e.g. include all files from `common/`.
+Furthermore, you also can use globs to match multiple files, e.g. include all files from `common/`.

 ```yaml
 base: